daneden/daneden.me/styleguide/index.md

 {% image /uploads/2013/12/herb-lubalin.jpg "This is an example image caption, set in Whitney.
 The image is of a desk in the Herb Lubalin Study Center of Design and Typography." %}

-Images may take three forms – aligned (left or right), centered, or full-width.
+Images may take three forms—aligned (left or right), centered, or full-width.
 Full-width images are intended for use in immersive, media-rich posts and pages.

 {% image breakout /uploads/2013/09/coffee.jpeg "This is an example of a full-width image with caption." %}